It's All About Getting Your Print Job and Your Branding Correct from the Start

 Use CMYK for:

 CMYK (Cyan, Magenta, Yellow, Black) is the subtractive color model used by printers.
-It uses ink layered on paper, and it’s the standard for most print projects.
+It uses ink layered on paper, and it is the standard for most print projects.

 However, it has a more limited color range than RGB - so colors may look slightly less vibrant.